oswaldobapvicjr/kafka-testdrive/README.md

 A test-drive project using [Apache Kafka](https://kafka.apache.org/) for message handling.

-> **Disclaimer**: This is just a samples project.
-The source code herein is not necessarily production-ready.
+> ❕ **Disclaimer**: This is a sample project, published for knowledge sharing.
+The source code is not necessarily production-ready.

 ---